 Another insider tip… The cakes you see in photos are not perfect.
 There are flaws in every cake.
 Actually, in the cake decorator world, there is a front and a back to most cakes.
 After your done icing your cake, take a close look.
 If your cake can have a front and back (a.k.a. good side and bad side) add your finishing decorations to the front of the cake.
 I took a couple of close up pictures of my finished cake to show you what it actually looks like.
 So don’t go crazy trying to make your cake look picture perfect!
 Usually, your decorations will cover some up anyways.

 5. Decorating your cake!

 Last but not least, it’s time to add the decorations to your cake!
-This is where you can customize your cake to look how ever you want it to.
+This is where you can customize your cake to look however you want it to.
 You can buy pre-made decorations or a cake topper if you want.
-Or you can do them yourself with endless ideas and techniques using icing, fondant, gumpaste, and more!
-There are so many cake decorating tutorial for beginners out there and plenty of people putting their ideas on social media.
+Or you can do them yourself with endless ideas and techniques using icing, fondant, gum paste, and more!
+There are so many cake decorating tutorials for beginners out there and plenty of people putting their ideas on social media.

 If you would like to learn how to use a piping bag and piping tip, check out my tutorial here.

 Want to learn how to make your own sugar sprinkles that are in the picture below?
 Check out this post